-So that having been said, a rookie’s guide to ordination:
+So that having been said, here’s a basic walk through the ordination process.

 1. Anglican ordination usually starts with your parish priest (local pastor).

-The parish priest is the person who normally acts as the mediator between the parish (local congregation) and the bishop.
+The parish priest normally acts as the mediator between the parish (local congregation) and the bishop.
 Some parishioners know the bishop well and just send him an IM or email, but that is not the norm.
-The priest probably interacts with the bishop and the diocesan government on a normal basis, whether that means serving on some committee or submitting reports or planning episcopal visits.
+The priest probably interacts with the bishop and the diocesan government on a normal basis, whether that means serving on some committee, submitting reports, or planning episcopal visits.

-Bottom line: if you’re curious about the ordination process, find a local Anglican pastor to speak with!
+The bottom line is that if youโre curious about the ordination process, find a local Anglican pastor to speak with!

 2. Know why you feel called to receive Anglican orders.

-I can’t tell you how many times I was asked the question: but why are you sensing a call to ordained ministry?
-I already had a Ph.D. in divinity and a decade of full-time ministry but, nonetheless, was asked this many times.
+I canโt tell you how many times I was asked the question, “But why are you sensing a call toย ordainedย ministry?”
+I already had a Ph.D. in divinity and a decade of full-time ministry, but I was asked this many times nonetheless.
 It got exasperating, but in retrospect, I get it.

-It’s worth considering: what will you be able to do as an ordained minister you can’t do as a lay minister?
+Itโs worth considering: what will you be able to do as an ordained minister you canโt do as a lay minister?
 You love teaching, evangelizing, and counseling.
 No real need to be ordained for those.
-Many dioceses have the permanent diaconate, so maybe you need to consider if you feel called to the diaconate rather than the priesthood.
+Many dioceses have permanent diaconates, so maybe you need to consider whether you feel called to the diaconate rather than the priesthood.
 I personally felt called to the episcopate from the very beginning.
-(That’s a joke.)
+(Thatโs a joke.)

 3. Be patient and humble.